SNOMED-Documents/snomed-editorial-guide/organism-naming-conventions.md

     * 72646003 |Streptococcus equinus (organism)| contains a heterotypic synonym of "Streptococcus bovis".
 Both of these descriptions are scientific names of the organism, and therefore, both have a case sensitivity indicator of _Entire term case sensitive_ (CS).

-Where the binomial format for an organism species includes capitalization of the first word, i.e., the genus name, but the species name begins with a lower case letter.
-Therefore, the whole name would have case significance of _Entire term case sensitive_ (CS).
+Where the binomial format for an organism species includes capitalization of the first word, i.e., the genus name, the species name begins with a lower case letter.

 For example,

   *     * [ 24224000 | Brucella abortus (organism)|](http://snomed.info/id/24224000 "24224000 | Brucella abortus \(organism\) |")

-If the species name includes any other word, it is not capitalized unless it is a proper noun, or part of a proper noun.
+If the species name includes any other word, it is not capitalized unless it is either a proper noun or part of a proper noun.

 For example,

   *     * 31989009 |Murray Valley encephalitis virus (organism)|

+Capitalization is applicable to the organism scientific name, e.g., Hepatitis B virus, Buffalopox virus, Cowpox virus, Dengue virus, Herpes simplex virus 1, Herpes simplex virus 2, Herpes simplex virus 3, Human immunodeficiency virus 1 _,_ Influenza virus A, Influenza virus B, Influenza virus C, Measles morbillivirus and Measles virus, Orf virus, Rabies virus, Rubella virus, Salmonella enterica subspecies enterica serovar Typhi, Vaccinia virus, Vesicular stomatitis Indiana virus, Yellow fever virus, Human papillomavirus x (where x is number representing the serotype).

-Capitalization is applicable to the organism scientific name, e.g. Hepatitis B virus.
-The name of the associated disease does not require capitalization, e.g. "hepatitis".
+The name of the associated disease does not require capitalization, e.g., hepatitis, buffalopox, cowpox, dengue, herpes, influenza, measles, orf, rabies, rubella, typhoid, smallpox, vesicular stomatitis, yellow fever.

-Non-taxonomic groupers, such as “Human herpes simplex virus” or "influenza virus", are recorded with a case sensitivity indicator of _Entire term case insensitive_ (ci).
+Non-taxonomic groupers, such as _human herpes simplex virus_ , _herpes simplex virus_ , _influenza virus_ , _h_ _uman immunodeficiency virus_ , and _human papillomavirus_ are recorded with a case sensitivity indicator of _Entire term case insensitive_ (ci).

 There are cases where the authoritative resources do not have an entry for the official name of an organism.
 For these concepts, the associated literature is referenced for naming and case sensitivity assignments.